Overview of Microsoft Graph

 Check out some of these common scenarios for working with the Microsoft Graph API.
 The links take you to the Graph Explorer.

-When should I use Microsoft Graph Data Connect?
+When should I use Microsoft Graph API or Data Connect?

 Microsoft Graph Data Connect provides a new way for you to interact with the data that's available through Microsoft Graph APIs.
-In addition to providing scalable access to Office 365 data, Microsoft Graph Data Connect also provides a unique set of capabilities that streamline the building of intelligent applications, all within the Microsoft cloud.
+Data Connect provides a unique set of tools that streamline the building of intelligent applications, all within the Microsoft cloud.

 |Feature||Microsoft Graph API||Microsoft Graph Data Connect|